nithyasrip06/RipFinder-Unity/README.md

 ### Safety Guidance Poster
 When a rip current is detected, a **safety poster** appears after a short delay to inform users of what actions to take.

+### Screenshot Capture on Detection
+When a rip current is detected, the system automatically saves a screenshot of the passthrough view to the Quest’s internal storage.

 ### Hand and Controller Support
 Fully supports both Meta Quest hand tracking and controllers:
 - **Pinch to start** or press [A] on controller
 - **Distance grab** to reposition the poster using either hand gestures or controller triggers
+- **Press [B]** to toggle between different YOLOv8 models (e.g., nano / medium)

 ### Performance Feedback
 Inference time and frame rate are continuously calculated and displayed in real time on the bottom UI panel, providing insight into model speed and efficiency.